PaperPrototype/Intro-Coding-and-Computers/07 - Memory/english.md

 "swap.c"
 - function parameters are a **copy** of the variable
-- to get a reference we need to use an address to the data (a pointer)
+- to get a reference we need to use an address to the data (a pointer) <- will need to know for "sorting algorithms"